Jetstar Asia: Food and beverage

-Passengers may purchase food and beverages on board from the Jetstar Café menu.
-Menus will vary depending on flight length and destination.
+Passengers could purchase food and beverages on board from the Jetstar Café menu.
+Menus varied depending on flight length and destination.
 Charges can only be to credit cards, with cash payments suspended since December 2020 to reduce contact between passengers and crew.

-Passengers who have added a Plus, Max or Flexibiz bundle to the Starter fare, a meal or in-flight voucher may be included, depending on the flight.
-In-flight vouchers can be used to purchase duty-free items from Jetshop.
+For passengers who added a Plus, Max, or Flexibiz bundle to the Starter fare, a meal, or in-flight voucher were included, depending on the flight.
+In-flight vouchers could be used to purchase duty-free items from Jetshop.